GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 ### Examples

-For examples of the SocketFactory being used in the context of an application, check out the sample applications located [here](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/cloud-sql).
+For examples of this library being used in the context of an application, check out the sample applications located [here](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/cloud-sql).